Parameterised Holant Problems: Introduction

-We consider the combinatorial analysis of the coefficients $\zeta$ to be the central contribution of this work.
-Moreover, we emphasize that, by understanding the coefficients in detail, this is one of the only works using the framework of complexity monotonicity for obtaining non-trivial \emph{upper bounds}, and, to the best of our knowledge, \emph{the} first work that establishes a parameterised counting complexity classification in which the exponents of the FPT cases are fully understood.
+We consider the combinatorial analysis of the coefficients $\zeta$ to be the central technical contribution of this work.
+Moreover, we emphasize that, by understanding the coefficients in this detail, our work is, to the best of our knowledge, the only application of the framework of complexity monotonicity achieving a classification of a general family of counting problems into FPT and $\#\mathrm{W}[1]$-complete cases in which the exponents of all FPT cases are almost precisely determined under assumptions from fine-grained complexity theory.